Getting children to be physically active

 - being active yourself – your child will notice and be more likely to follow your lead

-- giving your child praise and encouragement for participating in activity
+- giving your child praise and encouragement for participating in physical activity

 - making time to have fun playing actively with your child – it’s great to find something you both enjoy doing

-- supporting but not coaching your child when he’s learning something new – just try saying, ‘I enjoy watching you play’
+- supporting but not coaching your child when they’re learning something new – just try saying, ‘I enjoy watching you play’

-- going along to watch and support your child when he tries an organised sport or group lesson for the first time.
+- going along to watch and support your child when they try an organised sport or group lesson for the first time

 - practising physical activities with your child – for example, you could run or skip together and talk about how your fitness and skills are improving.